atomb0mb/legendary-recipe/README.md

 * The unauthorized user is restricted to URL access.
 It will redirect the unauthorized user to the login page.

-## Usecase 1 Create an account or Login with an exisiting accont
+## Use case 1 - Create an account or Login with an exisiting accont
 Use the sample account for testing or Create a new account
     id:       test@hotmail.com
     pass:     332211